-The detail of each type of survey proposed is provided in the subsections below and further details of examples of likely vessels and equipment are provided in Appendix 1.
-The indicative locations of the proposed geotechnical surveys and metocean equipment is illustrated in Figure 2.
+The detail of each type of survey proposed is provided in the subsections below and further details of examples of likely vessels and equipment specifications are provided in Appendix 1.
+The final export cable corridor route is not yet defined and so the final location of geotechnical surveys and benthic sampling sites are indicative at this stage.
+The indicative locations of the proposed geotechnical surveys are illustrated in Figure 2.
 The indicative locations of benthic sampling sites are illustrated in Figure 3.